 The capacity requirements envisaged for successful implementation of the PSMA fall mainly into two categories: human resources capacities and institutional capacities.
-"Institutions" in this sense refers to both the sets of rules (laws, regulations, procedures) and the specific organizational arrangements for implementing the overall port State control system.
+Institutions in this sense refer to both the sets of rules (laws, regulations, procedures) and the specific organisational arrangements for implementing the overall port State control system.

-A synthesized list of human resources and institutional capacity needs was established through scrutiny of the PSMA and by considering the capacity requirements in the last column in Appendix 1 (Capacity Requirement).
-This list is summarized in Table 1: Human Resources and Institutional Capacity Requirements of the PSMA (brief reference is also made in the table to the significant mention of physical capacity in the form of access to appropriate technology [Article 21.4(c)]).
+A synthesised list of human resources and institutional capacity needs was established through scrutiny of the PSMA and by considering the capacity requirements in the last column in Appendix 1 (Capacity Requirement).
+This list is summarised in Table 1: Human Resources and Institutional Capacity Requirements of the PSMA (brief reference is also made in the table to the significant mention of physical capacity in the form of access to appropriate technology [Article 21.4.[c]).

-Appendix 1 is transformed into a Capacity Checklist (Appendix 2), which can be used as a practical tool to summarize the existing capacity level in each port and country examined.
+Appendix 1 is transformed into a Capacity Checklist (Appendix 2), which can be used as a practical tool to summarise the existing capacity level in each port and country examined.

 This approach has by necessity identified the capacity requirements of the Agreement in fairly general terms.
 A country's implementation of the PSMA will require a vision of how its provisions would be implemented, necessitating a more specific definition of capacity needs for the specific circumstances of the port and country.
 This should be considered early in the CNA's development, possibly in an initial workshop drawing on Appendices 1 and 2 and Table 1.
-Appendix 2, the Capacity Checklist, should then be adjusted if required, including the addition of notes confirming any unusual requirements.
+Appendix 2, the capacity checklist, should then be adjusted if required, or notes added to confirm any unusual requirements.